LolRiTTeR/invite-manager-bot/docs/sr/reference/settings.md

 `!config autoModDeleteBotMessageTimeoutInSeconds 10`

 <a name=modPunishmentBanDeleteMessage></a>

 ---
 ## Delete Ban Messages

-Whether or not "Ban" pushment messages will be deleted automatically.
+Whether or not "Ban" punishment messages will be deleted automatically.

 Type: `Boolean`